yarisvt/tyk-docs/tyk-docs/content/publish/tutorials/publish-api-developer-portal.md

 ### Step 2: Initialise all your portal settings

-By default there is no Portal configured, you need to configure it by visiting the Portal settings screen, **even if you don't want to change the options**.
-Simply click on "Portal Management" -> "Settings", the notification view on the right will say that no configuration was detected so it was created.
+By default there is no Portal configured, you need to configure from the Portal settings screen, **even if you don't want to change the options**.
+Select **Portal Management > Settings**.
+The notification view on the right will say that no configuration was detected so it was created.
 Your Portal won't work without this step, so it's important.

 That's it, now you need to create the home page.

 ### Step 3: Create the home page

+![Create Page One][1]

-Go to "Pages" and Add a new page, give it any title you like (e.g. "Welcome") and then, select the "Default Home Page Template" from the Page Type section and then, at the bottom of the page, ensure "Make this page the home page" is set.
+From **Pages**" click **Add Page** and give it any title you like (e.g. "Welcome") and select **Default Home Page Template** from the **Page Type** drop-down list.
+Ensure **Check to make this page the home page** is selected.

 Save the page.